-No other commissioning source can create the collaborative blending of ever-present military training, rigorous academics, and competitive athletics that defines the communal experience of every graduate of the Air Force Academy.
-While the size and content of the Core has changed over the years, this basic principle of a balanced, immersive Academy experience remains constant.
-The depth and breadth found at the Air Force Academy provides "a core group of innovative leaders capable of thinking critically who will exert positive peer influences to convey and sustain the traditions, attitudes, values, and beliefs essential to the long-term readiness and success" of the Air Force.
+The Core "is rooted in the best traditions of the past, taught in the context of the present, and continually reexamined in the light of the future needs of the Air Force." - Lt Gen James E. Briggs, USAF ACADEMY 2nd Superintendent blending of ever-present military training, rigorous academics, and competitive athletics that defines the communal experience of every graduate of USAF Academy.
+While the size and content of the Core has changed over the years, this basic principle of a balanced, immersive USAF Academy experience remains constant.
+The depth and breadth found at USAF Academy provides "a core group of innovative leaders capable of thinking critically who will exert positive peer influences to convey and sustain the traditions, attitudes, values, and beliefs essential to the long-term readiness and success" of the Air and Space Forces.3

-&lt;sup>1 Air Force Doctrine, Annex 1-1, Force Development, 15 Dec 2014, identifies education, training, and experience as the components of the Continuum of Learning (CoL).
-The CoL focuses on developing Airmen who thoroughly understand the mission, the organization, and Air Force doctrine.
+1 Air Force Doctrine, Annex 1-1, Force Development, 15 Dec 2014, identifies education, training, and experience as the components of the Continuum of Learning (CoL).
+The CoL focuses on developing Airmen who thoroughly understand the mission, the organization, and Air Force Doctrine.

-&lt;sup>2 DODD 1322.22, Service Academies, 24 Sep 2015
+2 DODD 1322.22, Service Academies, 24 Sep 2015